PM to virtually lay foundation stone for redevelopment of Kanpur, Jhansi rly stations

 As part of the project, ₹767 crore would be spent on redeveloping Kanpur Central station over the next three years.

-Kanpur Prime Minister Narendra Modi would virtually lay the foundation stone for the redevelopment of Kanpur Central, Jhansi, and 507 other railway stations across the country under the Amrit Bharat station scheme on Sunday.
+Lucknow/Kanpur/Gorakhpur Prime Minister Narendra Modi would virtually lay the foundation stone for the redevelopment of 508 railway stations across the country under the Amrit Bharat Station Scheme on Sunday.
+Among these would be 55 railway stations in Uttar Pradesh -- including Lucknow’s Badshahnagar, Kanpur Central, and Jhansi, among others.

+The Amrit Bharat Yojana has been devised keeping in mind the need of upcoming 50 years.
+Under this scheme, the railway stations will be revamped and redeveloped as city centres with proper integration of population on all its sides.
+According to sources, it would be the biggest foundation laying ceremony to improve and modernise the railway infrastructure.

+Various state government ministers, U.P.
+MPs, MLAs, the state president of BJP, and several others will participate in the event at various (55) locations of the state as PM Modi would lay the foundation stones and address the event.

 As part of the project, ₹767 crore would be spent on redeveloping Kanpur Central station over the next three years, said Himanshu Shekhar Upadhyaya, the chief spokesperson for North Central Railways, adding that adequate space would be left to add two more platforms.